by Dr. Will Cole

 - Moldy buildings

-2. Find out if your body is creating antibodies to toxins.
+2. Find out if your body has created antibodies to toxins.

 I recommend running blood labs to see if your immune system is creating antibodies against some of these toxins, fueling inflammation throughout the body.